Looking after your information

 Table 1 in the privacy notice lists which organisations have provided the information that we hold about you and your baby from birth records.

-The study has approval from special committees to receive and use your and your baby’s data from birth records and/or health records.
+The study has approval from special committees to receive and use your and your baby’s data from birth registrations and/or health records.

 For England and Wales, we received approval from NHS England’s Advisory Group for Data (AGD) to receive your data and we also obtained support from the NHS Research Authority’s Confidentiality Advisory Group to set aside the common law duty of confidentiality under Section 251 of the National Health Service Act 2006.